 LSUS Exhibit Art & Writing Collaboration

-My flash fiction piece, One of the Team, was paired with art in a collaboration with The Shreveport Art Club for an exhibition.
-The display will be open to the public for viewing in the LSUS University Center Gallery in Shreveport until February 28th.
+My flash fiction piece, One of the Team, was paired with art in a collaboration with The Shreveport Art Club for an exhibition at the LSUS University Center Gallery in Shreveport, Louisiana.

 The painting, by Joan Cole, is titled Edges Series #5.

 I write contemporary young adult novels and novels for the general market.
 Currently, I am seeking representation while continuing to work on my craft.